ant-design/ant-design/components/progress/demo/circle-micro.md

 ## en-US

-A least circular progress bar.
+Responsive circular progress bar.
+When `width` is smaller than 20, progress information will be displayed in Tooltip.

 ```tsx
 import { Progress } from 'antd';